Urban green mapping

 Note:

-The results of this project cannot be interpreted as the absolute truth.
-It is always necessary to do further analysis.
+The results of this project should not be interpreted as absolute truth; further analysis is always necessary.

 ---